What is the GDPR?

 The Processor, on the other hand, is a person, public agency, authority or any other body which processes the personal data of any individual on behalf of the controller”.
 If you are currently subject to the UK’s Data Protection Act, for example, it’s likely you will have to look at GDPR compliance too.

-GDPR eventually puts legal obligations on a processor to keep a record of personal data of an individual and how the same is processed, leading to a much-elevated level of legal liability if any kind of privacy breach happens.
+GDPR eventually puts legal obligations on a processor to keep a record of personal data of an individual and how the same is processed, leading to a much elevated level of legal liability if any kind of privacy breach happens.
 Controllers need to make sure that all kinds of contracts with the processors are in due observance of GDPR.

 From when is GDPR applicable?

 GDPR will be applicable to all European Union nations beginning from 25th May 2018.
 It is expected that all the member nations will have incorporated it into their national law by the 6th of May.
-GDPR has received approval of European Parliament in April 2016.
-All the regulations mentioned in the directive have been published in official languages of EU in May 2016.
+GDPR has received approval of the European Parliament in April 2016.
+All the regulations mentioned in the directive have been published in the official languages of EU in May 2016.

 Need for GDPR

 In present times technology has penetrated every conceivable domain.
-Nobody could have made a prediction regarding the reach of Internet and Smartphones.
+Nobody could have made a prediction regarding the reach of the Internet and Smartphones.
 In fact, the social media mobile apps like Facebook and Twitter have led to worldwide implications on privacy matters.

 Now, this GDPR endorses a standardized data security law across the whole European Union.
 Every country which forms part of EU will no longer have to create its own legislation with respect to data security; GDPR will serve as the main law.
-Nevertheless, EU countries can still exercise control over certain kinds of data like the health data.
+Nevertheless, EU countries can still exercise control over certain kinds of data like health data.

 GDPR implications for the business community

 GDPR seeks to establish one common law regarding privacy in EU member states.
-By doing so EU ensures that the reach of this legislation extends beyond borders of Europe because any international organization which is based outside EU but has activity on ‘European soil’ will have to comply with it.
-With GDPR European Commission asserts that a common law will lead to simpler as well as cheaper means to conduct business.
+By doing so EU ensures that the reach of this legislation extends beyond borders of Europe because any international organization which is based outside the EU but has activity on ‘European soil’ will have to comply with it.
+GDPR European Commission asserts that a common law will lead to simpler as well as cheaper means to conduct business.
 So, in totality business community will end up saving €2.3 billion annually.
-This will also propel innovation and creation of more business opportunities.
+This will also propel innovation and the creation of more business opportunities.

 Due to GDPR, data protection safeguards will be incorporated into the products and services right from the beginning stages of development, thus offering ‘data protection by design’ in all new products which are yet to be launched.
 Techniques such as ‘pseudonymization’ will become common.
 The task of complying this new data protection regulation falls upon businesses, organizations, and GDPR Compliance software solution.